-We expect to meet twice per year.
+We expect to meet twice per year in normal times.
 The seminar is funded by the LMS Grant Scheme 3.

 The local organisers are: